SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 heavily for one point in particular---the creation of a League of Nations whose purpoted purpose was to subvert the international anarchy and settle future conflicts.
-As a result, numerous comprimises were made on the fourteen points. \<\> One central purpose of the League of Nations was to fairly and humanitarianly divide the Ottoman empire and German colonies; however, when congress refused to join the League, the allocation of land and colonies under a \"mandate\" system was directed by France and Britain (Palmer 690).
-Starting in 1915 when the entente powers realized the war would not be quick, Britain and other allies, made heavy use of post-war land promises to attract nations to their side of the battle.
+As a result, numerous comprimises were made on the fourteen points. \<\> Starting in 1915 when the entente powers realized the war would not be quick, Britain and other allies, made heavy use of post-war land promises to attract nations to their side of the battle.
 Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne (Gelvin 186-7).
+When the war was over, one central purpose of the League of Nations was to fairly and humanitarianly divide the Ottoman empire and German colonies; however, when congress refused to join the League, the allocation of land and colonies under a
+\"mandate\" system was directed by France and Britain (Palmer 690).
 In particular, the western coast of the Arabian peninsula (the Levant) and the fertile center of world trade (Mesopotemia) were to be divided into fledgling states and brought into world of western politics (Gelvin 184).
+The British and French governments

 ## Furthermore, no states could achieve widespread liberty?